 Where to stay in Bucharest, Romania?

 I actually stayed in two different hotels.
 First, the JW Marriot Grand Hotel Bucharest, a fancy hotel with lush rooms and a breakfast to die for.
 Next stop was Little Bucharest Old Town Hostel, a stylish and comfortable hostel.
 The location couldn’t have been better because it is in the middle of vibrant Old Town.
 The staff was very friendly, and the room was clean and with probably one of the best views in town.
 Check here for the best accommodation in Bucharest!

-I made this trip on invitation of Experience Bucharest 2018.
+Disclaimer: I made this trip on invitation of Experience Bucharest 2018.
 This article contains affiliate links.
-This means that if you make a purchase through one of these links, I will receive a small commission without extra costs for you.
+This means that if you make a purchase via one of these links, travelwriter.nl will receive a small commission at no extra cost to you.